Know Thy Self

 When that philosophical itch gets a hold of us, we can decide to follow up on it by becoming interested in obtaining knowledge about our internal world – our own mind and body.
 Then questions like, ‘Why do I think what I think, feel what I feel, and do what I do?’ become interesting, and the answers to them can only be found when we begin to thoroughly study ourselves.
 But how to do that without any experience?
 Here are a few tips to get started.

-In my opinion, a few of the most revealing and fun sources of information on human thought, feeling (emotions) and behaviour are myths, legends and fairy & folk tales.
-No stuffy psychology textbook provides more information on our deeply hidden motivations and daily conduct than the stories from these realms, and I’m quite sure that we recognize either ourselves or others in many of their characters.
-Particularly the recognition with ourselves is crucial, because all of a sudden a feeling of fellowship arises which tells us that we’re not alone.
-Obviously there are others like us, with similar problems, misfortunes, mishaps or rascalities.
+One of the most revealing and fun sources of information on human thought, feeling (emotions) and behaviour, is to be found in myths, legends and fairy & folk tales.
+No stuffy psychology textbook provides more information on our deeply hidden motivations, irrational behaviour, and daily acts, than the stories from these realms.

 Naturally there are myriad other ways in order to obtain knowledge about our internal world.
-The main function of the arts and literature is predominantly to open our minds to different perspectives.
+Eastern methods like meditationyoga, qigong, or tai chi, are specifically designed for exploration of our inner worlds (mentally and physically).
 Participating in music, dance, writing, drawing/painting, or drama, increases our self-knowledge by means of expression.
-Physical skills like yoga, qigong and various martial arts offer ways of putting the spotlight on our own body and mind via exploration of our physical (and hence mental) limits.
-And if we feel to be in need of talking to someone about our current state, there are countless therapists in the psychological and psychosomatic realm offering their services to help us get started.
+The main function of the arts and literature is predominantly to open our minds to different perspectives by challenging our current ones.
+If we feel to be in need of talking to someone about our current state, there are countless therapists in the psychological and psychosomatic realm offering their services to help us get started.

 Jolly Exploring,